hpssjellis/maker100-xiaoML-kit/2026-README.md

 <hr />

 <details closed> <summary>Why Maker100-xiaoML-kit?</summary>
 The arduino PortentaH7 with LoRa Vision Shield is an encredible TinyML device that can do amazing things and has been a joy to teach, but I am part of an international group trying to bring tinyML to the students in developing countries called [tinyML4D](https://tinyml.seas.harvard.edu/team) and the Arduino PortentaH7 is just too expensive for student explorations.

-Since schools spend a large amount of their budget on Computers, Laptops, iPads and the technology to integrate them safely with the internet I feel that any method technology teachers can do to reduce costs is good for the entire educational system.
+Also when you fry on of these boards it is very upsetting.

 </details>

 <br>